Tylen Jacob Williams

-Tylen Jacob Williams (born December 8, 2001) is an American actor.
-He is known for his role as James Phillips in the Nick at Nite television comedy series Instant Mom.
+Tylen Jacob Williams (born December 8, 2001) is a former American actor.
+He is known for his role as James Phillips in the Nick at Nite television comedy series Instant Mom (2013–2015).

 Early life

 Williams was born in Westchester County, New York.
-His mother, Angela Williams, is a singer-songwriter and his father, Le'Roy Williams, is a police sergeant.
-Williams also has two older brothers, Tyler James Williams and Tyrel Jackson Williams both of whom are also actors.
+His mother, Angela Williams, is a singer-songwriter and his father, Le'Roy Williams, is a retired police sergeant.
+Williams also has two older brothers, Tyler James Williams and Tyrel Jackson Williams, both of whom are also actors.

 Career

 Williams began acting at the age of four as a younger version of Drew from the TV series Everybody Hates Chris.
 Williams also appeared in TV shows such as Without a Trace and Parks and Recreation.

 In 2013, Williams was cast as James Phillips, the prankster of the family, in the Nick at Nite series Instant Mom.
 In 2017 he portrayed Jordan Cavanaugh, the son of Detective Tommy Cavanaugh in Wisdom of the Crowd (Season 1 episode 7).